revbayes/revbayes.github.io/tutorials/tefbd/index.md

 ### Sampling Fossil Occurrence Ages {#subsub:Exercise-FBD-TipSampling}

-Next, we need to account for uncertainty in the age estimates of our fossils using the observed minimum and maximum stratigraphic ages provided in the file `bears_fossil_intervals.tsv`.
-First, we read this file into a matrix called `intervals`.
+Next, we need to account for uncertainty in the age estimates of our fossils using the observed minimum and maximum stratigraphic ages.

-    intervals = readDataDelimitedFile(file="data/bears_fossil_intervals.tsv", header=true)

-Next, we loop over this matrix.
+First, we loop over the the list of taxa.
 For each fossil observation, we create a uniform random variable representing the likelihood.
 Remember, we can represent the fossil likelihood using any uniform distribution that is non-zero when the likelihood is equal to one
-(Sect. {% ref Intro-TipSampling %}
+(see {% ref Intro-TipSampling %}).
-).

 For example, if $t_i$ is the inferred fossil age and $(a_i,b_i)$ is the observed stratigraphic interval, we know the likelihood is equal to one